mlrun/mlrun/mlrun/serving/README.md

 In order to provision a serving function we need to create an MLRun function of type `serving` , this can be done by using the `code_to_function()` call from a notebook.
-We can also import and existing serving function/template from the marketplace.
+We can also import an existing serving function/template from the marketplace.

-Example convert a notebook to a serving function and adding a model to it:
+Example (run inside a notebook): this code converts a notebook to a serving function and adding a model to it:

 ```python
 from mlrun import code_to_function